Mourners Honor Stephen Hawking, Whose Mind Blazed Bright

 One of my favorite Stephen Hawking quotes: “We are all different, but we share the same human spirit.
 Perhaps it's human nature that we adapt and survive.”
 RIP to an inspiring, brilliant man.— Shira Tarlo (@shiratarlo) March 14, 2018

-His long-time academic home, the University of Cambridge, shared a touching video tribute narrated by Hawking.
+His longtime academic home, the University of Cambridge, shared a touching video tribute narrated by Hawking.

 Hawking is survived by his three adult children, who put out a statement saying:

-Note: A previous version of this story misspelled sand artist Sudarsan Pattnaik's last name as Patnaik.